-How to Get Rid of Golden Tortoise Beetles Safely and Organically
+Get Rid of Golden Tortoise Beetles Naturally

 Although golden tortoise beetles are perhaps the most attractive insect in the garden next to butterflies, they are also incredibly destructive for people who like to keep morning glory vine displays or grow sweet potatoes.

-But if a gardener yanks down their morning glory vines to control the infestation, he or she will soon be disappointed to find that these bugs will jump to other greens, eating through the leaves of such plants as zinnias and mallow.
+But if a gardener yanks down their morning glory vines to control the infestation, he or she will soon be disappointed to find that these bugs will jump to other greens, eating through the leaves of plants such as zinnias and mallow.
 That's because the bugs still need to eat no matter what, and there are plenty of palatable leaves in the common garden for these little pests.

-The Problem with Man-made Pesticides
+The Problem With Man-Made Pesticides

 Although commercial chemical pesticides are an instant cure, they also might hurt bees and your family through exposure to sprayed plant life, or through eating produce raised in the garden.
 Commercial pesticides in the water table also can be a cause for concern.

-Man-made pesticides generally work through smothering the bugs with neurotoxins.
+Man-made pesticides generally work by smothering the bugs with neurotoxins.
 There is also debate over whether man-made pesticides are causing colony collapse disorder in bees.
 Bees are the gardener's best friend, so it is ideal for us to look out for them as well.

 Neem oil is made from the leaves and shoots of the ancient neem tree (Azadirachta indica), which is native to India.
-The leaves and shoots are even eaten safely by people in India, but to leaf-eating insects the oil is an anti-feedant, repellent, and egg-laying deterrent, which protects your plants from damage as the bugs die off.
+The leaves and shoots are even eaten safely by people in India, but to leaf-eating insects, the oil is an antifeedant, repellent, and egg-laying deterrent, which protects your plants from damage as the bugs die off.

-In addition to morning glory vines and sweet potato leaves, you can spray the Neem Pro solution on any flowering plants and edibles in your garden, such as apple trees, peanut plants, and cucumber vines up to the day of harvest.
+In addition to morning glory vines and sweet potato leaves, you can spray the Neem Bliss solution on any flowering plants and edibles in your garden, such as apple trees, peanut plants, and cucumber vines up to the day of harvest.

-Application is recommended before sunrise or early morning so the sun does not dry the solution on the leaves immediately.
+I recommend application before sunrise or early morning so the sun does not dry the solution on the leaves immediately.

-Neem Pro Application Tips:
+Neem Bliss Application Tips: